sapcc/openstack-watcher-middleware/README.md

 **Note**:
 Setting`delay_auth_decision = true`, configures the auth_token middleware to delegate the authorization decision to downstream WSGI components.
-This enables unauthenticated requests, hence the initators project, domain and user uid cannot be determined via the keystone token and are `Unknown`.
+This enables unauthenticated requests, hence the initators project, domain and user uid *cannot* be determined via the keystone token and are `Unknown`.
 In which case the initiator can only be characterized by its client address.
+Furthermore, the *target.project_id* cannot be extracted from the token nor the service catalog.
+If the request path does not include the target.project_id, it will be `Unknown`.

 ### Pipeline